scottrlarson/profession/content/home/work-ethics.md

 - I have a wide range of expertise.
 - I care about the customer's needs like my own.
 - I'm independent.
-- I have good record keeping.
+- I keep excellent records of all my customer's service visits.
-- I do very well at keeping the customer in the loop during in-progress projects and services with follow-ups.
+- I excel in following up with in-progress projects and services.
 - I stay abreast of most of the [latest technologies](/recommendations/).
 - I write [articles](updates/) about my experiences in the field.
 - I'm good at communicating technical subjects in a simple to understand way.